mbenford/ngTagsInput/CONTRIBUTING.md

 Even though ngTagsInput isn't a big project, there are a few guidelines I'd like you to follow so everything remains organized and consistent.
 I can't stress enough how important following theses guidelines is.
 Failing to do so will slow down the review process of your pull request and might prevent it from being accepted.

+## TL;DR

+The following checklist should help you be sure you have covered all the bases.
+You should answer *yes* to all questions before sending your pull request:

+- Have you written tests for all changes you made?
+- Have you updated the docs? (in case you have changed the directive's public API)
+- Have you built the directive by running `grunt pack`?
+- Have you squashed multiple commits into one?
+- Does your commit message comply with the [commit message guidelines](#commit-message-guidelines)?
+- Have you rebased your branch on top of the master branch?

 ## Coding guidelines

 No endless list of conventions and standards here; just three simple guidelines: